youssicode/salaty-prayer-times/README.md

 ### What I learned

-- Fetching API data (using Axios)
+- Fetching APIs data (using Axios)
 - More practice with Vanella JavaScript.
 - Improving problem solving methodology.
 - Improving searching problems solutions skill.
 - Handling errors
 - Dealing with Promises
+- Modular Javascript (Import/Export functions and variables)
+- Using date constructors and methods
 - Practicing CSS BEM-Architecture
 - SCSS: structuring modules, use of "@forward" / "@use" keywords

--

 ### Continued development